jrwilliams6238/jrwilliams6238.github.io/_posts/2023-08-22-MobiusDiplomacy.md

   - Pixel art
 ---

-Future destination for an article on my work representing Avalon Hill's Diplomacy as a Mobius strip.
+Future destination for an article on representing Avalon Hill's Diplomacy as a Mobius strip.